grafana/github-datasource/docs/sources/setup/token.md

 1. Define the permissions which you want to allow.
 1. Click **Generate Token**.

+## Using GitHub App Authentication

+You can also authenticate using a GitHub App instead of a personal access token.
+This method allows for better security and fine-grained access to resources.

+1. Register a new GitHub App by following the instructions in the [GitHub App documentation](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app).
+1. After registering the App, generate a private key for authentication.
+1. Note down the App ID assigned to your GitHub App.
+1. [Install the GitHub App](https://docs.github.com/en/apps/using-github-apps/installing-your-own-github-app) on your GitHub account or organization.
+1. Note the installation ID after completing the installation.
+1. In Grafana's data source settings, provide the **app id**, **installation id**, and **private key** in the appropriate fields.

+> **Where to find your installation id?** \
+> Head over to Settings > Installed GitHub Apps > Configure.
+The installation ID can be found at the end of the URL `https://github.com/settings/installations/<installation_id>`.

-### Permissions
+## Permissions

-You will need to define the access permissions for your token in order to allow it to access the data.
+You will need to define the access permissions for your **personal access token** in order to allow it to access the data.

 The following lists include the required permissions for the access token: